CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Nodes,-Segments,-Lanes.md

 > todo: image

 Only one type of traffic can use the junction at a time; either road vehicles or trains.
-To enfore that, level crossings have barriers that block road traffic from entering the junction while a train is approaching or crossing the junction.
+To enforce that, level crossings have barriers that block road traffic from entering the junction while a train is approaching or crossing the junction.
 The barrier will only lift once the train has fully cleared the junction (it's no longer on a tracked segment either side of the junction).

 #### Roads (Level Crossing)